-- at meetings of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and the Citizens Advisory Committee, Technical Advisory Committee and the Bicycle/Pedestrian Advisory Board; - at public hearings on the Year 4040 Long-Range Transportation Needs Plan and Year 2045 Long-Range Transportation Cost Feasible Plan; - at public workshops; and - on the Year 2045 Long-Range Transportation Plan website.
+- at meetings of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and the Citizens Advisory Committee, Technical Advisory Committee and the Bicycle/Pedestrian Advisory Board; - at public hearings on the Year 2050 Long-Range Transportation Needs Plan and Year 2050 Long-Range Transportation Cost Feasible Plan; - at public workshops; and - on the Year 2050 Long-Range Transportation Plan website.

-A copy of all Powerpoint presentations shall be provided to the Project Manager and posted on the Year 2045 Long-Range Transportation Plan website.
-The Year 2045 Long-Range Transportation Plan website shall include an accommodation to collect public comments.
+A copy of all Powerpoint presentations shall be provided to the Project Manager and posted on the Year 2050 Long-Range Transportation Plan website.
+The Year 2050 Long-Range Transportation Plan website shall include an accommodation to collect public comments.

-TECHNICAL REPORTS AND MEMORANDUMS
+TECHNICAL REPORTS

 As outlined in preceding sections, technical documentation is required for all tasks.
-These include Technical Reports for each task and Technical Memoranda for each subtask.
-The CONSULTANT shall provide one clean, single-sided, full color draft of the Technical Memorandums for review by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and the Citizens Advisory Committee, Technical Advisory Committee and the Bicycle/Pedestrian Advisory Board.
-Subsequent to this review, the CONSULTANT shall include all review comments and provide to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area one clean, single-sided, loose-leaf, full color paper original and Adobe Portable Data File (PDF) and Microsoft Word electronic versions of each final Technical Memorandum.
+These include Technical Reports for each task.
+The CONSULTANT shall provide an Adobe Portable Data File (PDF) electronic version draft of the Technical Reports for review by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
+Subsequent to this review, the CONSULTANT shall include all review comments and provide to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area an Adobe Portable Data File (PDF) and Microsoft Word electronic versions of each final Technical Report.